(Dis)Proving Spectre Security with Speculation-Passing Style: Speculation-Passing Style

 \section{Speculation-Passing Style}

 This section presents our transformation, Speculation-Passing Style (SPS), which materializes the speculative behavior of a program in a sequential language.
-In order for our transformation to capture speculative execution, we assume two distinguished program variables in target states: \msvar{}, which we will use to capture the behavior of~\ms{}, and~\dirvar{}, which we will use to store the remaining directives.
+In order for our transformation to capture speculative execution, we assume two distinguished program variables in target states: \msvar{}, which captures the behavior of~\ms{}, and~\dirvar{}, which stores the remaining directives.